 Describe the type of activities the State plans to conduct, including but not limited to passenger transportation, hazardous materials transportation, and share the road safely initiatives.
 Include the number of personnel that will be participating in this effort.

-As stated earlier, the District will continue to raise awareness annually for both pedestrians and CMV drivers of the dangers posed by CMVs and to highlight the problem of serious crashes involving turning CMVs and pedestrians at intersections.
+The District will continue to raise awareness annually to both pedestrians and CMV drivers of the dangers posed by CMVs, including serious crashes involving turning CMVs and pedestrians at intersections.